kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 Notes:
-- `minStep` advances faster than `maxStep` because the inverse `stepIndex` formula rounds down: `stepIndex(currentNew, target)` reports step 1 as soon as new reaches step 1's level, but `stepIndex(removed, source)` doesn't roll over to 1 until `removed > source / totalSteps`.
+- `minStep` advances faster than `maxStep` because the inverse `stepIndex` formula rounds down: `stepIndex(currentNew, target)` reports step 1 as soon as new reaches step 1's level, but `stepIndex(removed, initialOld)` doesn't roll over to 1 until `removed > initialOld / totalSteps`.
 - Iterations 2, 5, and 7 land the system exactly on a trajectory
   checkpoint (`i = 1, 2, 3` respectively).